 In addition, employers are increasingly requiring a BSN.
 According to RN.com, “many health care facilities have begun requiring RNs to have a BSN for entry level nursing positions.”

-Purdue Northwest College of Nursing offers an online RN-to-BSN program for nurses looking to earn this important credential.
+Purdue Northwest College of Nursing offers an online RN-to-BSN program for nurses looking to earn this important degree.
 You’ll gain practical training and expertise from real-world practitioners, and the online format enables you to continue working while you go to school.
 The program is accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN), and the College of Nursing has been designated as a National League for Nursing Center of Excellence (2014–2023).*